dettrace/dettrace/examples/README.md

 ## Installation

 The Cloudseal package installs to a single directory anywhere within your file system.
-Cloudseal is a statically-linked executable that should work on any Linux distribution, with kernel version 4.8 or greater.
+Cloudseal is a statically-linked executable that should work on any Linux distribution with kernel version 4.8 or greater.
 Below are three different ways to get files onto your system.

-### With a script one-liner
+### Install with a script

 You can install globally to `/usr/cloudseal` with: